-The Global Campaign for Education is a membership organisation, which is governed by its members through the General Assembly (held every three years) and an elected board.
+The Global Campaign for Education is a membership organisation, which is governed by its members through the World Assembly (held every four years) and an elected board.

-The board represents our constituencies: two representatives from Education International, two from the Global March Against Child Labour and two from international non-governmental organisations; the different regions are represented by two seats each from Africa, Asia and Latin America with one representative each for the Middle East and Europe/North America.
-GCE's President, Vice-President, Chair and Deputy Chair are elected by the board.
+The board represents our constituencies: two representatives from the teaching profession, two from international non-governmental organisations and two from international alliances and networks working on child/youth rights or child labour; the different regions are represented by two seats each from Africa, Asia, Latin America, the Middle East and Europe/North America.
+GCE's President is elected by the World Assembly, with the Vice-President, Chair and Deputy Chair elected by the Board.

 Camilla Croso is Brazilian and the coordinator of the Latin American Campaign for the Right to Education (CLADE), a network that represents 15 national education forums, 8 regional networks from Latin America and 5 international NGOs with solid presence in the region.
 CLADE seeks to influence policy making both at a regional and national level, as well as internationally.

 As President of GCE, Camilla represents civil society as a member of the UN Global Education First Initiative Steering Committee, UNESCO's Collective Consultation of NGOs on Education For All (CCNGO) Coordination Group and as the Co-Chair of the Education For All Steering Committee.